Emir Spahić

 Emir Spahić (/bs/; born 18 August 1980) is a Bosnian football executive and former player who played as a centre-back.
 He is the current director of the Bosnia and Herzegovina national team.

 During his club career, Spahić represented teams in his homeland, Croatia, Russia, France, Spain and Germany.
-He earned a total of 94 international caps, scoring 6 goals, and was the captain of the Bosnia and Herzegovina national team from 2008 until the end of the 2014 FIFA World Cup.
+Captain of the Bosnia and Herzegovina national team from 2008 until the end of the 2014 FIFA World Cup, he earned a total of 95 international caps, scoring 6 goals.

 Club career

 Over the course of his career, Spahić played for Zagreb, Shinnik Yaroslavl, Lokomotiv Moscow and Anzhi Makhachkala.

 He played for Zagreb and Leverkusen in the Champions League and with Montpellier, Sevilla and Lokomotiv in the Europa League.

 Montpellier

 On 24 June 2009, Spahić announced that he would join newly promoted Montpellier for the 2009–10 Ligue 1 season.
 On his league debut against Paris Saint-Germain, he scored a header in the 94th minute for a 1–1 draw, earning his side a point.